eberharf/cfl/docs/source/getting_started/SETUP.md

 ```

 To check that the installation was successful, open a Python interpreter (type
-`python`).
+`python` into the terminal).
 Then, from within Python, run the command `import cfl` and check the version:

 ```
 python